hola/player/README.md

 * [Open an issue](//github.com/hola/player/issues) and include in it the link to JSBin that reproduces the problem, with an explanation of how to reproduce it, along with the exact browser version.

 This will give us a systematic reproduction and will allow us to debug and solve the bug faster.

+Feel free to also open issues with suggestions for improvement, or feature requests!